-- (a) The underlying asset's riskiness and volatility; and - (b) Margin requirements applicable to other comparable or economically equivalent products (such as futures). - (b) An investment provider shall establish appropriate minimum initial and maintenance margin requirements for retail clients. - (c) Once a client's margin has fallen below the pre-determined proportion of their notional exposure, if that client does not provide additional collateral to restore margin levels, an investment provider shall automatically close out that position as soon as market conditions allow. - (d) An investment provider shall disclose to clients the details of margin close-out triggers and its methodology for calculating margin levels.
+- (a) The underlying asset's riskiness and volatility; and - (b) Margin requirements applicable to other comparable or economically equivalent products (such as futures). - (b) An investment provider shall establish appropriate minimum initial and maintenance margin requirements for retail clients. - (c) Once a client's net equity has fallen below 50% of their margin requirement, if that client does not provide additional collateral to restore margin levels, an investment provider shall automatically close out that position as soon as market conditions allow. - (d) An investment provider shall disclose to clients the details of margin close-out triggers and its methodology for calculating margin levels.